egison/egison/README.md

 Furthermore, Egison realized the following feature.

-* non-linear pattern-matching with **lexical scoping**
+* Non-linear pattern-matching with **lexical scoping**

-Please see the [Pattern-Matching Mechanism](http://www.egison.org/manual/mechanism.html) section in Egison website.
+The [Pattern-Matching Mechanism](http://www.egison.org/manual/mechanism.html) section in Egison developer's manual explains how we realized that.

 ## Note for Developers